 Section 8 Program Details

-Rental Voucher Holders select a unit from the private rental market.
+Housing Choice Voucher holders select a unit from the private rental market.
 Rental assistance makes market rate housing affordable.
 Program participants normally pay no more than 30% of monthly adjusted income towards rent and utilities.
 The Housing Assistance Payment subsidizes the balance of the rent to the property owner.

-Eligibility for a rental voucher is determined by the local Housing Authority based on the total annual gross income and family size and is limited to U.S. citizens and specified categories of noncitizens who have eligible immigration status.
+Eligibility for a Housing Choice Voucher is determined by the local Housing Authority (HA) based on the total annual gross income and family size and is limited to U.S. citizens and specified categories of noncitizens who have eligible immigration status.
 In general, the family’s income may not exceed 50% of the median income for the county or metropolitan area in which the family chooses to live.
 Median income levels are published by HUD and vary by location.
 The HA serving your community can provide you with the income limits for your area and family size.
 During the application process, the Housing Authority will collect information on family income, assets and family composition.
-The Housing Authority will verify this information with other local agencies, your employer and bank, and will use the information to determine program eligibility and the amount of the rental assistance payment.
+This information is verified with other local agencies, your employer and bank.
+The HA will use the information to determine program eligibility and the amount of the rental assistance payment.

-If the Housing Authority determines that your family is eligible, the Housing Authority will put your name on a waiting list, unless it is able to assist you immediately.
-Once your name is reached on the waiting list, the Housing Authority will contact you and issue to you a rental voucher.
+If the Housing Authority determines that your family is eligible, the Housing Authority will place your name on a waiting list, unless it is able to assist you immediately.
+Once your name is reached on the waiting list, the Housing Authority will contact you and issue a Housing Choice Voucher.

-Once the Housing Authority approves an eligible family’s lease and housing unit, the family and the landlord sign a lease and, at the same time, the landlord and the HA sign a housing assistance contract which runs for the same term as the lease.
-This means that everyone – tenant, landlord and the Housing Authority – has obligations and responsibilities within the voucher program.
+Once the Housing Authority approves an eligible family’s lease and housing unit, the family and the landlord sign a lease and, at the same time, the landlord and the HA sign the Housing Assistance Contract which runs for the same term as the lease.
+This means that everyone – tenant, landlord and the Housing Authority – have obligations and responsibilities within the voucher program.

-The role of the landlord in the voucher program is to provide decent, safe, and sanitary housing to a tenant at a reasonable rent.
+The role of the landlord in the Section 8 program is to provide decent, safe, and sanitary housing to a tenant at a reasonable rent.
 The dwelling unit must pass the program’s housing standards and be maintained up to those standards as long as the owner receives housing assistance payments.
-In addition, the landlord is expected to provide the services agreed to as part of the lease signed with the tenant and the contract signed with the HA.
+In addition, the landlord is expected to provide the services agreed to as part of the lease signed with the tenant and the contract signed with the Housing Authority.

 The HA administers the voucher program locally.
 The HA provides a family with the rental assistance that enables the family to seek out suitable housing and the HA enters into a contract with the landlord to provide rental assistance payments on behalf of the family.
 If the landlord fails to meet his/her obligations under the lease, the HA has the right to terminate assistance payments.

-To cover the cost of the program, HUD provides funds to allow Housing Authorities to make housing assistance payments on behalf of the families.
+To cover the cost of the program, the Department of Housing and Urban Development (HUD) provides funds to allow Housing Authorities to make housing assistance payments on behalf of the families.
 HUD also pays the HA a fee for the costs of administering the program.
 When additional funds become available to assist new families, HUD invites Housing Authorities to submit applications for funds for additional rental vouchers.
-Allocations are then reviewed and funds awarded to the selected Housing Authorities on a competitive basis.
+Allocations are then reviewed and funds are awarded to the selected Housing Authorities on a competitive basis.

-After one year, the lease is renewed yearly.
-You may vacate with a notice after the term of the lease expires.
-If you remain in the unit, you are recertified for eligibility and the unit is inspected for Housing Quality Standards annually, at which time the landlord may request an annual adjustment rent increase which must be approved by the Housing Authority.
-This request must be submitted in writing to the Housing Authority and to you sixty days prior to renewal.
+After the initial 12 months, the lease is renewed yearly.
+The unit may be vacated with written notice after the term of the lease expires.
+If the tenant remains in the unit, they are recertified for program eligibility and the unit must pass the Housing Quality Standards inspection.
+The landlord may request a rental increase by submitting in writing no less than sixty (60) days prior to lease renewal.
+This request must be approved by the Housing Authority.

-Under the voucher program, new voucher holders may choose a unit anywhere in the United States if the family lived within the jurisdiction of the HA issuing the voucher when the family applied for assistance.
-Those new voucher holders not living within the jurisdiction of the HA at the time the family applies for rental assistance must initially lease a unit within that jurisdiction for the first twelve months of assistance.
-A family that wishes to move to another HA’s jurisdiction must consult with the HA that currently administers it rental assistance to verify the procedures for moving.
+Under the Housing Choice Voucher program, new voucher holders may choose a unit anywhere in the United States if the family lived within the jurisdiction of the Housing Authority issuing the voucher when the family applied for assistance.
+Those new voucher holders not living within the jurisdiction of the HA at the time the family applies for rental assistance must initially lease a unit within their jurisdiction for the first twelve months of assistance.
+A family that wishes to move to another jurisdiction must consult with the HA that currently administers it rental assistance to verify the procedures for moving.